 The $100 trillion bill was worth about 40 U.S. cents as of June 2015.
 That makes 10 of the bills, or 1 quintillionaire Zimbabwe Dollars, worth $4 in the United States.
 If you want to be a Quintillionaire, just head to eBay.
 You can pick up ten of the $100 trillion bills for about $15 USD.

 Illegal Rupee Denomination Notice

 These bills were used for the bulk of Indian commerce, and its 1.3 billion residents were forced to go to the bank to trade in their now illegal cash for a replacement currency.
-The move is aimed at stemming billions of dollars in underground economic activity, and it expected to increase the adoption of electronic and card based payments in the worlds second most populous country.
+The move is aimed at stemming billions of dollars in underground economic activity, and is expected to increase the adoption of electronic and card-based payments in the worlds second most populous country.

 The Romans created coins in a temple dedicated to the Goddess of Marriage and Women.
 The temple was called Juno Moneta.
 The word Moneta inspired the words money and mint that we still use thousands of years later.
 The Romans were also the first to stamp the image of a living person on a coin.
 The first Minted coin of this style featured the likeness of Julius Caesar on coins minted in the year 44 B.C.

 - 5 Fun Ways To Teach Your Kids About Money